 I need the vaccine for work

-We cannot offer occupational vaccines until the global shortage is resolved - 2018 at the earliest.
+We cannot offer occupational vaccines until the global shortage is resolved - which may not be until 2019.

 Pre-exposure hepatitis B vaccinations for healthcare workers comes under prioritisation category 3, meaning available vaccine stocks will be used for post-exposure cases first (i.e. those at highest risk of contracting Hepatitis B).

-According to the Nursing Times student nurses and midwives may need to wait until 2018 for vaccinations.
+According to the Nursing Times student nurses and midwives may need to wait for vaccinations.

 Does this mean I can’t go travelling?

 It depends on your circumstances.
-We don’t recommend you travel without getting vaccinated if:
+We don’t recommend travelling without getting vaccinated:

-- You are going to a country with a medium or high endemic for hepatitis B and you cannot avoid potential exposure to Hepatitis B, for example:
+- If you are going to a country with medium or high endemicity for hepatitis B and you cannot avoid potential exposure to Hepatitis B, for example:

 - You will be exposed to blood, blood products, or healthcare work, including relief work

 - For people who already have a virus such as hepatitis C, D, or HIV, or for people who have cirrhosis of the liver – this is particularly important.